andy23512/blog-zh-tw/source/_posts/tangent-s-progress-for-charachorder-one-charachorder-two-and-master-forge.md

 # 8. Take back CC1 chording

 Before I fully switched to CC1, I usually turned off the chording feature of CC1, because some CC1's chords conflict with Bopomofo chords and my layout of Bopomofo were under adjustment at that time.
-And after I got a stable version ({% post_link tangent-s-layout-for-using-bopomofo-chinese-input-method-with-charachorder-one V5 %}) of Bopomofo layout, I reopened the chording feature of CC1 and added some CC1 chords.
+And after I got a stable version (<a href="{% post_path tangent-s-layout-for-using-bopomofo-chinese-input-method-with-charachorder-one %}#V5-Latest">V5</a>) of Bopomofo layout, I reopened the chording feature of CC1 and added some CC1 chords.
 They are for some words that I frequently use while working, and their key combinations don't conflict with any Bopomofo chords under Bopomofo layout V5.

 # 9. Good Bye, Mouse